lobehub/lobe-vidol/README.md

 ## 🤝 Contributing

-Contributions of all types are more than welcome, if you are interested in contributing code, feel free to check out our GitHub [Issues][github-issues-link] to get stuck in to show us what you’re made of.
+We warmly welcome contributions in various forms.
+If you're interested in contributing code, please check out our GitHub [Issues][github-issues-link] and [Projects][github-project-link] to showcase your creativity and skills.

 [![][pr-welcome-shield]][pr-welcome-link]